MRCollective/AzureWebFarm.OctopusDeploy/README.md

     * `TentacleRole` - Name of the role you want your web farm servers to have
 * A [Windows Azure Cloud Service](http://www.windowsazure.com/en-us/manage/services/cloud-services/how-to-create-and-deploy-a-cloud-service/#quick) to host the web farm that has a [certificate uploaded to it](http://www.windowsazure.com/en-us/manage/services/cloud-services/how-to-create-and-deploy-a-cloud-service/#uploadcertificate) for RDP (and your HTTPS certificate if you are going to configure HTTPS)
 * If you are creating a custom install (see below) then you need to have [.NET Framework 4.5 and Windows Azure Tools 2.2](http://www.microsoft.com/web/downloads/platform.aspx) installed along with Visual Studio 2012 or above
+* The latest version of NuGet - at least >= 2.7.2, as there is a [bug in some earlier versions](http://docs.nuget.org/docs/release-notes/nuget-2.7.2) which can cause NuGet to miss adding a binding redirect for WindowsAzure.Storage.

 Installation Instructions
 -------------------------